 In contrast with religious positions, humanistic viewpoints on life are not developed on the basis of sheer belief.
 A potential important source of knowledge consists of scientific data.
-Thus, it is mandatory that a humanist has a reasonable perspective about the scientific literature that deals with questions about the fundamental aspects of human existence and behavior.
+Thus it is mandatory that a humanist has a reasonable perspective about the scientific literature that deals with questions about the fundamental aspects of human existence and behavior.

-As Delgado-Romero and Howard (2005)point out in their article "Finding and Correcting Flawed Research Literatures," the scientific literature might contain results that seem to contain relevant answers to existential questions, but very probably are flawed.
-The scientific method is rather robust, and in fields like physics one generally accepts that flawed data (and theories!) abound.
-"Time will tell" is the 30 somewhat relaxed attitude there.
-Time in this case implies that (conceptual) replications of initially flawed results will not continue to produce the same flawed results in the long run.
-In other fields with greater urgency, like medicine, meta-analyses are often used to provide an evaluation, but Delgado-Romero and Howard feel, correctly, that selective reporting limits the use of meta-analyses for this goal.
+As Delgado-Romero and Howard point out in their article "Finding and Correcting Flawed Research Literatures" (the Humanistic Psychologist, 2005, 33 (4), 293-303) the scientific literature might contain results that seem to contain relevant answers to existential questions, but very probably are flawed.
+The scientific method is rather robust and in fields like physics one generally accepts that there flawed data (and theories!) abound.
+'Time will tell' is the somewhat relaxed attitude there.
+Time in this case implies that (conceptual) replications of initially flawed results will not continue to repeat in the long run.
+In other fields with greater urgency like medicine, meta-analyses are often used to provide an evaluation, but Delgado-Romero and Howard feel correctly that selective reporting limits the use of meta-analyses for this goal.
 Publication bias tends to prolong the lifetime of flawed scientific data and by doing the replications oneself one can avoid this pitfall.
-In a remarkable article Ionnides (2005), for instance, showed that over 50% of the significant find-
+In a remarkable article Ionnides for instance showed that over 50% of the significant findings in the psychological literature are not significant at all, but due instead to selective reporting (Ionnides, 2005).